Q1. What is the difference between list and tuples in Python?

 Q2.
 What are the key features of Python?

-• Python is dynamically typed, this means that you don’t need to state the types of variables when you declare them or anything like that.
-You can do things like x=111 and then x="I'm a string" without error
+- Python is dynamically typed, this means that you don’t need to state the types of variables when you declare them or anything like that.
+You can do things like

-• Python is well suited to object orientated programming in that it allows the definition of classes along with composition and inheritance.
-Python does not have access specifiers (like C++’s publicprivate).
+without error - Python is well suited to object orientated programming in that it allows the definition of classes along with composition and inheritance.
+Python does not have access specifiers (like C++’s

 Q3.
 What type of language is python?
 Programming or scripting?